meetkosiso/Custom-IocContainer/ReadMe.md

- IoContainer is a simple IoContainer resolves dependencies.
+ IoContainer is a simple IoContainer that resolves dependencies.